LewisBull2303/UltimateRPS/README.md

 ## Deployment

 The website was deployed to GitHub Pages via the following:
-1. From Github repository select settings
+1. From GitHub repository, select settings
 2. Select pages from the left menu
 3. Select the master branch
-4. When the page refreshes you will see a message to notify you the site is now published
+4. When the page refreshes, you will see a message to notify you the site is now published

-You can for fork the repository by following these steps:
+You can fork the repository by following these steps:
 1. Go to the GitHub repository
-2. Click on Fork button in upper right hand corner
+2. Click on Fork button in upper right-hand corner

 You can clone the repository by following these steps:
 1. Go to the GitHub repository
 2. Locate the Code button above the list of files and click it
-3. Select if you prefere to clone using HTTPS, SSH, or Github CLI and click the copy button to copy the URL to your clipboard
+3. Select if you prefer to clone using HTTPS, SSH, or GitHub CLI and click the copy button to copy the URL to your clipboard
 4. Open Git Bash
 5. Change the current working directory to the one where you want the cloned directory
 6. Type git clone and paste the URL from the clipboard ($ git clone https://github.com/YOUR-USERNAME/YOUR-REPOSITORY)